Raphael-Boichot/Raphael-Boichot/README.md

 ### As technician I like tinkering stuff
 ### As engineer I like solving problems
 ### As doctor I like exploring new territories
-### As teacher at university I like transmitting knowledge
+### As associate professor I like transmitting knowledge

-I'm all of that (and more)